P4UL-M/Copper/README.md

 - 10 bits for the address of the variable
 - 12 bits for parameter
 	- 2 bits for type of the parameter
-	- 10 bits for he constant or the address of the register *No store from variable to variable allowed*
+	- 10 bits for the constant or the address of the register *No store from variable to variable allowed*

 ### PUSH \<reg\>/\<var\>/\<const\> - `0b00010`